Travel I-75

 • Improve safety through the work zone through use of advanced connected vehicle applications

-What type of ITS Technology is being implemented on I-75?
+What type of ITS Technology was implemented on I-75?

 Closed Circuit Television Cameras (CCTV)